wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates / Fixes =
+* Fixed compatibility problem with other plugins using JSON class for PHP4
+* Added double URL encoding for Tumblr link
 * Added updated IT translation
 * Added Turkish Translation
 * Removed all API requests